sgodunov/bfg-test/README.md

 ----
-After starting container and running playbook you should be able to see project page at http://localhost App, nginx, mysql logs can be found in subdirs of docker's */var/log* Due to test nature of a project private key have been pushed to repository.
+After starting container and running playbook you should be able to see project page at http://localhost App, nginx, mysql logs can be found in subdirs of docker's */var/log*.

+**Due to test nature of a project private key have been pushed to repository.**